ubco-mds-2020-labs/w2020-data599-capstone-projects-statistics-canada-transit/proposal/README.md

 # Proposal folder

-Contains the report for the proposal.
+Proposal for the capstone project.